-Typical residential direct grid-tied inverters cannot be used to charge battery banks; they only convert incoming DC power into outgoing AC power.
-However, “multimode” inverters can send and receive grid power and receive power from a backup battery bank, operating in off-grid mode.
+Typical residential direct grid tied inverters cannot be used to charge battery banks; they only convert incoming DC power into outgoing AC power.
+However, “multimode” inverters can send and receive grid power and receive power from a backup battery bank, operating in off grid inverters mode.
 “Stand-alone” inverters can’t interface with the grid

 and operate in off-grid inverters mode only; these are generally less expensive than multimode inverters.